MichaelAkridge-NOAA/SUD2WAV/README.md

 # SUD2WAV | SUD to WAV Converter
 - Option 1.
-Automate the conversion process using GitHub Actions.
-- Option 2.
 A Python web app to convert `.sud` files to `.wav` files using a docker.
     - The app uses a Java-based conversion libary and integrates it into a Python Streamlit web interface.
+- Option 2.
+Automate the conversion process using GitHub Actions.

 ## Option 1.
-Using GitHub Actions

-1. Ensure your repository includes the GitHub Actions workflow file (`.github/workflows/convert.yml`):
-2. Under Repo Settings > Actions > General > Workflow Permissions make sure they are set to "Read and write"
-3. Add your `.sud` files to the `input_sud_files` directory and push to the repository:
-    - When you push changes to the `main` branch or to the `input_sud_files` directory, the GitHub Actions workflow will be triggered to automatically convert the files.
-4. View the output branch
-    - The converted `.wav` files will be committed to a new branch named `output-<date_time>` in your repository.

-## Option 2.
 Using the Python Web App via Docker
 ### Prerequisites
 - Docker / Docker Compose
 ### Setup